 A1 – MPDU Address 1 field.A1 is determined as follows:

-If the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD, then A1 is the MLD MAC address of the intended receiver.
+If the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD or if the MPDU is an individually addressed Data frame between two mesh MLDs that have performed multi-link mesh peering, then A1 is the MLD MAC address of the intended receiver.

 Otherwise, Al is set to the MPDU Address 1 field.